Mhicks2901/diskpart-cmd/README.md

 <h1>Diskpart- Command Prompt Disk Cleaning</h1>

 <h2>Description</h2>
-Project consists of a simple command prompt line that shows the user through erasing/cleaning any drives that are connected to the system.
+The project consists of a simple command prompt line showing the user through erasing/cleaning any drives connected to the system.

 <h2>Languages and Utilities Used</h2>